Nevenall/sufficient-reason/System/Magick.md

   Like the other forms of paradox backlash, a weird is a change to a mage's pattern and cannot be healed or concealed.

   The larger the weird complication the more serious, obvious, and limiting it is.
-Weirds larger then d12 can not simply be reduced by activating opportunities, the mage will require some kind of narrative justification to begain the recovery process.
+Weirds larger then d12 can not simply be reduced by activating opportunities, the mage will require some kind of narrative justification to began the recovery process.

   There is no limit to the size of a weird.
 It can exceed d12 without turning you into an NPC, but weirds that large are very limiting.